ydlsfhll/ASPR/README.md

 ### OOD Scenario Experiment

-The scripts in this folder provides PyTorch implementation of OOD scenario experiment in our paper.
-Before training, one should move datasets in `./datasets` or just modify the value of `dataset_dir` in `datasets.py`.
+The scripts in "OOD Scenario Experiment" provide PyTorch implementation of OOD scenario experiment in our paper.
+Before training, one should move datasets in `OOD Scenario Experiment/datasets` or just modify the value of `dataset_dir` in `datasets.py`.

 To start a experiment of ERM algorithm: